Compassionate Legal Counsel During These Uncertain Times

 • Understanding what The Families First Coronavirus

 • Maneuvering and understanding Federal and State Unemployment

 Rizzo & Diersen can help provide peace of mind

 during these difficult times with flat fees and customized legal services not

 previously offered.
 To learn more or to schedule a consultation, call 262-652-5050

 Wisconsin Republican lawmakers are circulating a bill to lower the minimum drinking age to 19.
 That’s a good start, but it really should be the age of maturity — 18.

 The Wisconsin Libertarian Platform of Beliefs reminds us that, “Because only actions that infringe on the rights of others can properly be termed ‘crimes,’ we favor the repeal of federal, state and local laws restricting our fundamental freedom to govern our own lives.”

 Who came up with the 21 drinking age anyway?
 It was a “highway safety” bureaucracy in Washington, not Congress.
 What other Western nations have a 21-year-old drinking age?
 None.
-A handful of other countries on the planet have such a high minimum age including: Indonesia, Kazakhstan, Oman, Pakistan, Palau and Sri Lanka.
-The 21-year-old semi-prohibition law has created a number of problems.
+A handful of other countries on the planet have such a high minimum age including Indonesia, Kazakhstan, Oman, Pakistan, Palau, and Sri Lanka.
+The 21-year-old semi-prohibition law has created several problems.